People are different and not one therapeutic approach will benefit all.

 We do not live in isolation.
 We exist within an emotional ‘meaning-making’ family system.
 We are influenced and shaped by family emotions such as love, hate, jealousy, admiration, need, and desire to belong.
 FST helps us understand what happens when our family is dysfunctional and provides approaches to rebuild and develop.

-Psychodynamic therapy focuses on unconscious processes as they are manifested in the client’s present behaviour.
-The goals of psychodynamic therapy are client self-awareness and understanding of the influence of the past on present behaviour.
-A psychodynamic approach enables the client to examine unresolved conflicts and symptoms that arise from past dysfunctional relationships which may manifest themselves in the need and desire to abuse substances or self-sabotage or other destructive behaviour.
+Psychodynamic therapy focuses on unconscious processes as they are manifest in our present behaviour.
+The goals of psychodynamic therapy are to create self-awareness and understanding of the influence of the past on our present behaviour.
+A psychodynamic approach enables us to examine unresolved conflicts and symptoms that arise from past dysfunctional relationships and may present in the need and desire to abuse substances or self-sabotage or other destructive behaviour.

 Adler & Existential Therapy